argentlabs/argent-contracts-starknet/README.md

 ### Install the devnet (run in project root folder)

-We advise that you use [nvm](https://github.com/nvm-sh/nvm) to manage your Node versions.

-Then you should be able to spawn a devnet by running the following make command:
+You should have docker installed in your machine then you can start the devnet by running the following command:

 ```shell
 scarb run start-devnet